Here’s How A 24-Year-Old Became Paralyzed After Petting A Stray CatMatthew Russell

 Gemma Birch is still a big fan of cats, even after an encounter with a stray in Portugal left her paralyzed from the hips down for almost a year.

-The 24-year-old blogger from Southport, Merseyside, was staying at a resort on Albufeira in 2014, the Mirror reports, when she first met the cat.
+The 24-year-old blogger from Southport, Merseyside, was staying at a resort on Albufeira, the Mirror reports, when she first met the cat.
 Birch thought she’d help herself to a cat cuddle, but never realized it was carrying a serious bacterial threat.

 Before the end of her trip, Birch was vomiting uncontrollably.
 She had no idea something was shutting down her body from the inside out.